 119B.02 Duties of commissioner.

 Subdivision 1.
 Child care services.
 The commissioner shall develop standards for county and human services boards to provide child care services to enable eligible families to participate in employment, training, or education programs.
 Within the limits of available appropriations, the commissioner shall distribute money to counties to reduce the costs of child care for eligible families.
 The commissioner shall adopt rules to govern the program in accordance with this section.
 The rules must establish a sliding schedule of fees for parents receiving child care services.
 The rules shall provide that funds received as a lump sum payment of child support arrearages shall not be counted as income to a family in the month received but shall be prorated over the 12 months following receipt and added to the family income during those months.
 In the rules adopted under this section, county and human services boards shall be authorized to establish policies for payment of child care spaces for absent children, when the payment is required by the child's regular provider.
 The rules shall not set a maximum number of days for which absence payments can be made, but instead shall direct the county agency to set limits and pay for absences according to the prevailing market practice in the county.
 County policies for payment of absences shall be subject to the approval of the commissioner.
-The commissioner shall maximize the use of federal money under title I and title IV of Public Law Number 104-193, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, and other programs that provide federal or state reimbursement for child care services for low-income families who are in education, training, job search, or other activities allowed under those programs.
+The commissioner shall maximize the use of federal money in section 256.736 and other programs that provide federal or state reimbursement for child care services for low-income families who are in education, training, job search, or other activities allowed under those programs.
 Money appropriated under this section must be coordinated with the programs that provide federal reimbursement for child care services to accomplish this purpose.
 Federal reimbursement obtained must be allocated to the county that spent money for child care that is federally reimbursable under programs that provide federal reimbursement for child care services.
 The counties shall use the federal money to expand child care services.
 The commissioner may adopt rules under chapter 14 to implement and coordinate federal program requirements.